 - Positioning your baby in supervised left sidelying (lying on baby’s left side) can help keep the acid away from the esophogeal opening and slowly ease baby into the tummy time position.

-- Check out our babies on the move course for tips to help your baby reach all their first year milestones!
+- Check out our membership for tips to help your baby reach all their milestones!